-- Telehealth services in the inpatient setting; - · Separate reimbursement for installation or maintenance of telehealth equipment - The following modalities, which MS Medicaid does not consider telehealth: telephone conversation, chart review, electronic mail messages, facsimile transmission, internet services for online medical evaluations, or communication through social media; - The installation or maintenance of any telecommunication devices or systems.
+- · Telehealth service that is not covered in an in-person setting - · Telehealth services in the inpatient setting; - Installation or maintenance of telehealth hardware, software and/or equipment, videotapes, and transmissions.
+Early and periodic screening, diagnosis, and treatment (EPSDT) well child visits through telehealth. - Physician visits for non-established beneficiaries, and/or level VI or V visits. - The following modalities, which MS Medicaid does not consider telehealth: telephone conversation, chart review, electronic mail messages, facsimile transmission, internet services for online medical evaluations, or communication through social media; - Any other communication made in the course of usual business practices including, but not limited to calling in a prescription refill, or performing a quick virtual triage. - The installation or maintenance of any telecommunication devices or systems.

-The Division of Medicaid reimburses a provider delivering the medically necessary telehealth service at the distant site the current applicable MS Medicaid fee for the service provided if it is a service covered in an in-person setting.
+The Division of Medicaid reimburses all providers delivering a medically necessary telehealth service at the distant site at the current applicable MS Medicaid fee for the service provided.

-If a service in an in-person setting is not covered by the Division of Medicaid, it is not covered if provided through telehealth.
 The provider must include the appropriate modifier on the claim indicating the service was provided through telehealth.

 Source: MS Admin.
 Code Title 23, Part 225, Rule.
-1.3-1.5 (Accessed Mar.
+1.3-1.5.
+(Accessed Sept.
 2020).